Foundation Against Intolerance and Racism

-The Foundation Against Intolerance and Racism (FAIR) is an American nonprofit organization, founded in 2021.
+The Foundation Against Intolerance and Racism (FAIR) is an American nonprofit organization founded in 2021.

 The group has campaigned against diversity and inclusion programs, ethnic studies curricula, and antiracism initiatives that it refers to as "critical race theory" (CRT).
 Critics argue that the organization conflates CRT with any race-related discussions, distorting its academic origins.
-In addition, FAIR has taken a stance against gender-inclusive policies in schools, particularly regarding the use of pronouns and lessons on gender identity.
+In addition, FAIR has taken a stance against gender-inclusive policies in schools, particularly regarding the use of preferred gender pronouns and lessons on gender identity.
 The organization claims that such policies infringe on free speech and religious freedoms, often challenging the legality of these measures in various school districts.
-The group has supported lawsuits against school Equity policies and opposed race-based COVID-19 treatment guidelines.
+The group has supported lawsuits against school equity policies and opposed race-based COVID-19 treatment guidelines.

 Founding and advisors

 FAIR was founded in early 2021 by Bion Bartning, an investor, entrepreneur and co-founder of Eos Products.
 Bartning had sent his children to attend Riverdale Country School, a private college-prep school located in New York City.
 He observed his children's schooling in the fall of 2020, which was conducted virtually over Zoom.
 The school introduced a theme of "allyship" for the school year, promoting the idea that members of "privileged classes" should advance the interests and the voices of oppressed groups over their own.
 The students were shown a video of the school's mascot instructing them that they needed to "check each other's words and actions".
 After removing his children from Riverdale Country School, Bartning founded FAIR to oppose antiracist efforts that he views as "a kind of religion taking hold in American education that forces people into categories according to their race."
 He argued the initiatives did more harm than good by focusing on differences between people.
 Bartning established FAIR in January 2021 and expressed his concerns about how schools teach about racism in a March Wall Street Journal opinion piece.

-The organization is structured as a nonprofit.
-Monica Harris, a lawyer and business executive, is the organization's Executive Director.
+The organization is a nonprofit.
+Monica Harris, a lawyer and business executive, is the organization's executive director.

 FAIR describes itself as non-partisan and "pro-human".
 Bartning is a self-described independent who says he grew up with liberal values.
 FAIR has a diverse board of advisors comprising around 50 people, including journalists, academics, artists, and human rights activists.
-Advisors include former Fox News host Megyn Kelly, musician Daryl Davis, Islam critic Ayaan Hirsi Ali, linguist John McWhorter, economist Glenn Loury, and right-wing writers Melissa Chen, Bari Weiss, and Abigail Shrier.
-The organization claims to be non-partisan, and its board includes cognitive scientist Steven Pinker, a Democrat, as well as venture capitalist and Republican donor Alexander Lloyd.
-Right-wing activist Christopher Rufo was formerly an advisory board member.
+Advisors include Megyn Kelly, Daryl Davis, Ayaan Hirsi Ali, John McWhorter, Glenn Loury, Melissa Chen, Bari Weiss, and Abigail Shrier.
+The organization says it is non-partisan, and its board includes cognitive scientist Steven Pinker, a Democrat, as well as venture capitalist and Republican donor Alexander Lloyd.
+Conservative activist Christopher Rufo was formerly an advisory board member.